 Strategic risk arises from unexpected changes in key elements of the Company's business strategy as a result of changes in the external environment.
+It also arises from the inability to successfully implement strategic business initiatives.
 The Company has a well-established planning process from which it determines strategic direction and business objectives.
 Plans and objectives are carefully monitored to ensure their implementation and effectiveness.